Empathy: the ability to step into another’s shoes.

 Is not just about debits and credits.
 It is about what you know and how you communicate it … When you have that relationship, you can really put yourself in another person’s shoes and start to think about the problem from their perspective.
 Only then can you deliver real value to your clients.

-As more and more traditional back-room tasks like data-entry become automated, the new generation of accountants will need to add more value in the front office.
+As more and more traditional back-room tasks like data-entry become automated, the new generation of accountants will need to add more value to the front office.
 That makes it more important than ever to foster customer-facing skills: the ability to build trust in clients, add value and listen to their concerns.
 This makes empathy a key ingredient in any long-term strategy.

 It is also important to be empathetic to the desires of your team themselves.
 For Mike Melling, he found that he could use automation to recruit and retain more of the right staff.
 For Melling, “automating the manual work means you can move staff with energy and passion up the chain and have them interpreting the numbers and helping the clients, instead of chasing them”.